flpvsk/flpvsk.com/site-flpvsk.com/texts/matterway.md

 });

 Making software at work usable.

-With Matterway we developed technology that allows customers to build ergonomic applications on top of their existing systems of record.
-And do that in a matter of days, not months.
+With Matterway we developed a technology that allows customers to build ergonomic applications on top of their existing systems of record.
+Fast.

 I joined the company early on and helped define and implement the product.
-By the time I left the company 30% of DAX companies were our customers or doing pilots with us.
+By the time I left, Matterway had raised two rounds of funding and 30% of DAX companies were our customers or doing pilots with us.